BCXdev/BCX/README.md

-# BCXS
+# BCX
-BCX Silver - Part of the BCX Rewards Ecosystems in partnership with BlueStacks
+BCX in exclusive partnership with BlueStacks